 - interest and alternative finance receipts from banks and building societies

-However, by completing a Self Assessment tax return (form SA100) and declaring that you are not resident in the UK (form SA109), HMRC will treat these sources of untaxed income as ‘disregarded income’ for UK tax purposes.
+However, by completing a Self Assessment tax return (on form SA100) and declaring that you are a non-UK resident (on form SA109), HMRC will generally treat untaxed income from UK investments and savings as ‘disregarded income’ for UK tax purposes.

-The Self Assessment system will make two calculations on your tax return.
-One will include the disregarded income and the other will exclude it.
+If you file electronically, your tax return software will make two tax calculations.
+One will include the disregarded income; the other will exclude it.
 The lower of the two tax calculations will be your tax liability.

-Read the following HMRC guidance for more information: Non-residents savings and investment income (Self Assessment helpsheet HS300).
+Read the following HMRC guidance for more information on disregarded income: Non-residents savings and investment income (Self Assessment helpsheet HS300).

 If HMRC asks you to send a tax return

-Typically, any director who receives a ‘Notice to complete a tax return’ from HMRC must do so.
-If you receive a notice but you believe that it has been issued incorrectly, you can ask HMRC to withdraw it.
-However, HMRC may decline this request and insist that you complete a Self Assessment tax return.
+Typically, anyone who receives a ‘Notice to complete a tax return’ from HMRC must do so.
+If you receive a notice but believe it has been issued incorrectly, you can ask HMRC to withdraw it.
+However, HMRC may decline this request and ask you to complete a Self Assessment tax return.
 If this happens, you must comply.

 Register for Self Assessment as a non-resident UK company owner

-You must register by 5 October following the end of the tax year in which you earn the untaxed income.
-For example, if you receive dividends in the 2024/25 tax year (6 April 2024 to 5 April 2025), the registration deadline is 5 October 2025.
+If you need to send a tax return, you must register for Self Assessment by 5 October after the tax year in which you earned the UK-derived taxable income.
+For example, if you receive dividends from your UK company in the 2024-25 tax year (6 April 2024 to 5 April 2025), the registration deadline is 5 October 2025.

 - Title, first name, and surname